 Launched in 2015, The Paramparagat Krishi Vikas Yojana (PKVY) is one of the most popular Government schemes for farmers to promote organic farming in the country.

 According to the scheme, farmers will be encouraged to form groups or clusters and take to organic farming methods over large areas in the country.

 To get the scheme, each cluster or group must have 50 farmers willing to take up organic farming under the PKVY and also possess a total area of at least 50 acres.
-Each farmer enrolling in the scheme will be provided INR 20,000 per acre by the government spread over three years time.
+So, each farmer enrolling in the scheme will be provided INR 20,000 per acre by the government spread over three years time.

 How agriculture is selling online

 India is the 7th largest exporter of agriculture in the world.
 With the economy standing on stilts at the moment, here’s hoping the schemes will provide much-needed relief to farmers in 2020.
-Given how agri-tech is seeing a positive uptick in online presence, we stepped up and introduced an online store that is affordable for all our sellers and online businesses.
+So, given how agri-tech is seeing a positive uptick in online presence, we stepped up and introduced an online store that is affordable for all our sellers and online businesses.

 Setting up your online store is easier than you think.
 Plus, our team will be with you every step of the way should you face any concerns.
 So, set up your store and reach out to buyers all over India.
 Here’s how Farmilicious did it.